-The package follows JEDEC publication 95, design registration 4.20, small scale plastic quad and dual inline, square and rectangular, No-LEAD packages (with optional thermal enhancements) small scale (QFN/SON), Issue D.01, September 2009.
+The package (except for the humidity sensor opening) follows JEDEC publication 95, design registration 4.20, small scale plastic quad and dual inline, square and rectangular, No-LEAD packages (with optional thermal enhancements) small scale (QFN/SON), Issue D.01, September 2009.

-STS3x-DIS has a Moisture Sensitivity Level (MSL) of 1, according to IPC/JEDEC J-STD-020.
+SHT3x-DIS has a Moisture Sensitivity Level (MSL) of 1, according to IPC/JEDEC J-STD-020.
 At the same time, it is recommended to further process the sensors within 1 year after date of delivery.